 Volume in curly hair (and all other hair types) begins at the roots.
 When applying a styling product to your hair, focus more on the midshaft and ends of your curls.
 Alternatively, try a gel that provides a great hold like Nexxus Exxtra Hold Sculpting Gel.
 To style, simply smooth gel onto damp hair and mold your curls into the shape you prefer, then let dry.

 2. Blowdry or diffuse hair downward.

 After washing your hair, apply a leave-in conditioner that guards against heat, like Suave Professionals Keratin Infusion Heat Defense Leave-In Conditioner, then blow-dry or diffuse your hair with medium to high heat.
-Once you’re done drying, give your curls a blast of cool air to close the hair cuticle as this will also help prevent frizz or poufy hair later on.
+Once you’re done drying, give your curls a blast of cool air to close the hair cuticle as this can also help prevent frizz later on.

 3. Skip the fluffing.

-4. Use a shampoo and conditioner that tames frizz.
+4. Use a shampoo and conditioner that moisturizes.

-Frizz is another reason why you’re probably having a hard time taming the volume of your curls.
+Frizz can be another reason why you’re probably having a hard time taming volume.
 If you’re one to skip styling products such as gels and hair wax after a hair wash, consider changing your shampoo and conditioner.
 Opt for a wash and care system that helps control frizz and fights against humidity like TRESemmé Keratin Infusing Shampoo, followed with TRESemmé Keratin Infusing Conditioner.